 The Story of Walnridge Farm

 Through the combined efforts of the Meirs family, Walnridge is now recognized throughout the Standardbred world as a pre-eminent breeding farm and an excellent veterinary facility.
-The farm presently stands two stallions Great Vintage and Sunfire Blue Chip.
+The farm presently stands stallions (Southwind Ozzi).
 Each breeding season Walnridge cares primarily for Standardbred mares, foals and yearlings, as well as some Thoroughbred, Quarterhorse and Warmblood mares and foals.

 In 1989 the Meirs family decided to participate in New Jersey's Farmland Preservation Program and sold the development rights to Walnridge.
 This action insures that these 300 beautiful historic acres of Monmouth County will remain a part of agriculture forever.